mysticatea/npm-run-all/docs/node-api.md

 - **patterns** `string|string[]` -- Glob-like patterns for script names.
 - **options** `object`
+  - **options.aggregateOutput** `boolean` --
+    The flag to avoid interleaving output by delaying printing of each command's output until it has finished.
+    This option is valid only with `options.parallel` option.
+    Default is `false`.
   - **options.arguments** `string[]` --
     An argument list to replace argument placeholders (such as `{1}`, `{2}`).
 If pattern text has `{1}`, it's replaced by `options.arguments[0]`.
     Default is an empty array.